lahiruSanjeewa2971/Tweeter-clone-ios/README.md

 # Tweeter-clone-ios

-Implement using swiftUI
+Implement using swiftUI.
-with Firebase database and Firestore
+with Firebase database and Firestore.
-Images were stored in firebase storage
+Images were stored in firebase storage.

 App features :
   Register new user.